 Skip to Main Content Skip to bottom Skip to Chat, Email, Text

-In the absence of such an oracle, however, we offer the next best thing: a step-by-step guide to determining whether or not college is in your financial future.
+If ever there were a time to have an accurate crystal ball, it would be to ask "Can I afford college?"
+More than other considerations like where, why, and how to pursue a college education, the issue of affordability can impact a person’s decision to pursuea college degree.
+In the absence of such an oracle, however, here is the next best thing: a step-by-step guide to determining whether or not college is in your financial future.

-Step 1: Crunch the numbers
+Step 1: Crunch the numbers to see if your budget can afford college

 A simple internet search will yield a lot of options for online calculators.
 You can choose one for general financial planning or one specifically for saving for college to gain a clearer understanding of the prospective financial impact.
+If you have a particular school in mind, you can also reach out to ask for planning guidance.

 As you figure out what you can reasonably afford and what you might need to borrow or earn in grants or scholarships, bear in mind that the cost of college is an investment in your future.
 College graduates not only earn more than those with less education, they also enjoy lower unemployment rates.

-Step 2: Find the right (affordable) college
+Step 2: Find the right college that is affordable for you

 Generally speaking, online colleges offer the advantage of reduced non-tuition costs.
 If you attend an in-person university, for example, you may have to pay for room and board, transportation, parking and so on.
 And all schools require educational materials, although some digital formats can be cheaper than traditional textbooks.

-Step 3: Fill out the FAFSA®
+Step 3: Fill out the FAFSA® for federal student aid for college

 States and colleges have their own deadlines for the FAFSA® form, but the federal deadline is June 30 of each academic year.

 Also, it bears repeating: Pay attention to the details.
-Read the instructions … twice.
+Read the instructions twice.
 Sometimes the difference between getting aid and not is a matter of ticking the right box.

-Once you’ve completed the FAFSA®, you can better estimate the cost of college as it pertains to you: You should receive an email detailing what you’ll qualify for in the way of federal grants and loans.
+Once you’ve completed the FAFSA®, you can better estimate the cost of college as it pertains to you.
+You should receive an email detailing what you’ll qualify for in the way of federal grants and loans.

-Step 4: Research available grants, scholarships and loans
+Step 4: Research available grants, scholarships and loans for college

-The most common federal grants are Pell grants, which are for undergraduate students who have a demonstrable financial need, and Federal Supplemental Educational Opportunity Grants, which are for undergrads who have "exceptional financial need" and are pursuing their first bachelor’s degree.
+• Federal Supplemental Educational Opportunity Grants are for undergrads who have "exceptional financial need" and are pursuing their first bachelor’s degree.

 Get online to begin searching for scholarships that may apply to you.
 There are all manner of options, from scholarships for mothers to scholarships for people with certain ethnic backgrounds.

 There are other caveats around loans, too.
 Direct Subsidized Loans don’t accrue interest while you’re in school, but Direct Unsubsidized Loans start accruing interest as soon as the loan is disbursed.
-And Direct PLUS Loans are for graduate students (or parents of undergraduate students) that can hinge on the applicant’s credit history.
+And Direct PLUS Loans are for graduate students or parents of undergraduate students that can hinge on the applicant’s credit history.

 Whichever loan option(s) you choose, don’t borrow more than you need: You’ll thank yourself later when you’re cutting those loan-repayment checks.